Too often, compliance and ethics is perceived as the “business prevention department.”

 Related: see how our employee helpline can increase employee reporting so you can proactively respond to issues.

-You could also use case examples from other companies where compliance and ethics issues have occurred.
+As an ongoing compliance campaign idea, you could also use case examples from other companies where compliance and ethics issues have occurred.
 This angle of “what not to do” shows employees what can happen when ethics and compliance doesn’t come first.
 Include a “what would you have done” element to increase engagement.

 Create short, easy-to-read, and debatable dilemmas that showcase some of the most exciting compliance issues including ethics, bribery, and corruption.